FarronF/limerick-council-meetings/meetings/2020/12/10-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th November 2020.md

 **And Resolved:**

-“That the draft Minutes, as circulated, be taken as read and adopted and signed.”--- 2
+“That the draft Minutes, as circulated, be taken as read and adopted and signed.”
+---
+2

 Matters Arising